Rakshan-19/COPMAIL-NEBULA-MAIL-WEB-APP/README.md

 ## 🔒 Security & Privacy Policy

-* **Zero Token / Secret Leaking**: All tokens and private secrets reside exclusively on the local backend.
-They are never sent to the browser and are excluded from Git via `.gitignore`.
+* **Credential protection**:Authentication tokens and private secrets are stored on the backend and excluded from version control through .gitignore.
+They are not exposed to the browser.
 * **Read-Only Categorization**: Categorizing your emails does not alter, add, or delete Gmail labels in your real account.
 * **Human-in-the-Loop Sending**: AI never sends emails autonomously.
 You have complete control to edit drafts and click "Send".
 * **Revocable Access**: You can disconnect your Google Account at any time directly from the top-right header with a single click.